The Ultimate List of Mystery Books for 2024

 I have read so many of the mystery books in this series that I have lost count.
 If you are a die-hard mystery lover this series may be too tame for you.

 But, if you are new to the mystery genre or like a lighter, cozy mystery book series, these books set in Africa are amazing.
-Precious Ramotswe is so hilariously self-assured you cannot help but love her.
+Precious Ramotswe is so hilariously self-assured that you cannot help but love her.

 Cuckoos calling